InfAurora/TypeScript-Projects/README.md

 3. When creating a pr for an issue, start branch name with '__issue-__' or '__pr-__' then follow with the issue number, and finally a short description of what the pr is.
 (This is to so issues pr's can be more easily searched for in git history).
 4. At least __one__ approval before merging.
 5. If the update is a visual(front-end) change, please attach an image, so that we can see the change.

+# Testing standards
+1. Use TDD(test driven development) or some form of TDD.
+2. Any dom, or logic changes need to be unit tested.
+3. Find out how to create basic unit tests in angular <a href="https://angular.io/guide/testing">here</a>.
+### Note: this project is using karma/jasmine as the testing framework.